MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/kernel/adding-services.md

 [!INCLUDE [pat_large.md](../../includes/pat_large.md)]

-One of the main features of Semantic Kernel is the ability to add different AI services to the kernel.
-This allows you to easily swap out different AI services and compare their performance.
+One of the main features of Semantic Kernel is its ability to add different AI services to the kernel.
+This allows you to easily swap out different AI services to compare their performance and to leverage the best model for your needs.
 In this article, we will provide sample code for adding different AI services to the kernel.

 If you want to see any of these samples in a complete solution, you can check them out in the public documentation repository.